elraphty/SimplePWA/README.md

 ## Simple Progressive Web App

- Progresive Web Apps can do so many amazing stuffs like this is just a simple intro for beginners
+ Progresive Web Apps can do so many amazing stuffs, this is just a simple intro for beginners